leolanese/JS_ES6_workshop/README.md

 > Generator objects are both iterator and iterable.

+> Provides a solutions for a endless callback problem

 What is a Generator?
 1. Factory for special type of function declared using function* or function *
 2. Can be exited at any point using: yield